inexorgame-obsolete/wiki-mirror/Build.md

  `git clone --depth 1 https://github.com/inexor-game/code.git; git submodule init; git submodule sync; git submodule update;`
 ## Downloading the dependencies

 The next step is to get all the required dependencies to compile.
-On Windows and Mac, all the dependencies are packed in the `src/platform_*` directories.
+For convenience, all the dependencies are prebuilt and packed in the `inexor/platform` directory.
 You only need an environment that can build C++ programs such as Visual Studio, CodeBlocks, XCode or MinGW.

-On Linux you will need cmake, make, gcc (or clang) and the dev packages of mesa, SDL, SDL_image, SDL_mixer, ASIO and Google Protobuf.
+However on Linux you will need cmake, make, gcc (or clang) and the dev packages of mesa, SDL2, SDL2_image, SDL2_mixer, ASIO and Google Protobuf.
 On systems with apt-get you can simply run the following command `sudo apt-get install git cmake build-essential libsdl2{,-mixer,-image}-dev libgl1-mesa-dev libprotobuf-dev protobuf-compiler libasio-dev`

 ### Clang